 We have a wonderful year of learning ahead and are all very pleased with how the Year 4 Pupils have begun their learning journey.
 We thank you for helping these wonderful learners to be prepared with school by helping them to arrive on time, in full school uniform with all their equipment!

-Below, you will find an induction to the staff who are working with your Life Long Learners which is accompanied by portraits drawn by the children.
+Below, you will find an introduction to the staff who are working with your Life Long Learners which is accompanied by portraits drawn by the children.

 At Gascoigne, we understand that reading is not just an academic skill, but a life skill.
 Children who are able to read well have a greater chance at being successful in all areas of life.
 Reading also improves confidence, questioning skills and helps to develop vivid imaginations.
 Studies also show that children who can read well are also able to write well; an important year with only two years until your child's final assessment in this school.